fouadtrad/Augmenting-a-spine-CT-scans-dataset-using-VAEs-GANs-and-transfer-learning/README.md

 # Augmenting-a-spine-CT-scans-dataset-using-VAEs-GANs-and-transfer-learning

+Zeina El Kojok, Hadi Al Khansa, Fouad Trad, Ali Chehab

-A repository for the paper "Augmenting a spine CT scans dataset using VAEs, GANs, and transfer learning for improved detection of vertebral compression fractures", published in Computers in Biology and Medicine, Elsevier.
+A repository containing the synthetic data generated in the paper "Augmenting a spine CT scans dataset using VAEs, GANs, and transfer learning for improved detection of vertebral compression fractures", published in Computers in Biology and Medicine, Elsevier.